 - Start and end the basting at the upper pin point (the overlap point).

 - Find the leaves and the loop.

-- Place the circles front side up, which means that pre-bound half is on top and the binding is along the bottom.
+- Place the circles front side up, which means that pre-bound circle is on top with its binding is along the bottom.

 - Place the leaves into position along the unbound edge at the center top.

 - Fold the loop in half so the raw ends align and pin the loop over the leaves.
 It should sit across the center stitched vein of the leaves.
 Pin the leaves and loop into position.

 - Machine baste the leaves and loop to secure, following along in the original machine basting seam.